microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for OOPers.md

 title: TypeScript for Java/C# Programmers
 layout: docs
 permalink: /docs/handbook/typescript-in-5-minutes-oop.html
+oneline: Learn TypeScript if you have a background in object-oriented languages
 ---

 TypeScript is a popular choice for programmers accustomed to other languages with static typing, such as C# and Java.